Social Housing Assistance Policy for Registrable Persons

 - Private Rental Subsidy assistance.

-At the time of allocation FACS will request information from the NSW Police Force and Corrective Services NSW regarding the appropriateness of the allocation.
+At the time of allocation DCJ or the Social Housing Management Transfer community housing provider will request information from the NSW Police Force and Corrective Services NSW regarding the appropriateness of the allocation.
 This includes allocation into the private rental market where the registered person has sought social housing assistance.

 3.2 Rescinding or withdrawing an offer of Housing Assistance